alexrainman/CarouselView/README.md

 }
 ```

-Label fix is required but for other components you can provide the platform specific default Height.
+Label fix is required but for other components, you can provide the platform specific default Height.

 **Default HeightRequest by platform (only for knowledge, implemented at core level)**